SubratN/FakeNewsClassifier/README.md

 # FakeNewsClassifier
-A fake new classifier based on NLP and Deep Learning
+A fake news classifier based on NLP and Deep Learning